 - adapt the frequency of the retrospectives depending on the demand of change from the team.

-Take for example a situation where software team realizes that they are underperforming in regards to delivering quality software.
-The simple fix where one person in the team works out a solution, tells the others and done, does usually not work very well.
-Some team members might need to change their attitude towards testing, other team members might lack the skills to design quality code that can be easily tested, other team members need suddenly to play an active role to set a culture of quality rather than a culture of feature creation and finally team processes change so that testing actually happens.
+A bigger change in the team usually results in a significant personal change.
+Tasks, skills and even attitude may need to change.
+Take for example a situation where software team realizes that their software just has too low quality.
+The simple fix to assign one person to work out a solution and tell the others what to do may not really work well.
+Some team members might need to change their attitude towards testing, other team members might lack the skills to design easily testable code, other team members need suddenly to play an active role to set a culture of quality rather than a culture of feature creation and finally team processes change so that testing actually happens.

 Such situations ask for a focused change.
 It is thus probably a good idea to:

 Team members usually get little acclamation for creating a great team.
 Praise and blame are given for the results.
-Of couse people in principle know, that the better the team members work together, the better the result is going to be.
+Of course people in principle know, that the better the team members work together, the better the result is going to be.
 It is nevertheless just an indirect consequence.
 Thus having found a generally acceptable way of working together is good enough for most teams.